New York Alcohol Laws

 Can an individual's identification card be legally confiscated in New York?

-In New York, it is not legal for state liquor licenses to confiscate identification cards that they believe to be false.
+In New York, it is not legal for state liquor licensees to confiscate identification cards that they believe to be false.
 Instead, licensees should refuse to sell alcohol and notify the police or local law enforcement officials of the suspected false ID.

 Can you bring wine into a restaurant that is not licensed for liquor?